toddfast/mutagen/README.md

 mutagen
 =======

-Mutagen is a lightweight framework for applying versioned changes (known as *mutations*) to a resource, like a database, taking into account its existing state and only applying changes that haven't yet been applied.
+Mutagen is a lightweight framework for applying versioned changes (known as *mutations*) to a resource, like a database.
+Mutagen takes into account the resource's existing state and only applies changes that haven't yet been applied.

 Mutagen takes the general principals of database versioning from frameworks like Flyway and abstracts them so that they can be applied to virtually any resource, not just SQL-based databases.
 Thus, Mutagen can be used to version changes to SQL and no-SQL databases, files, cloud resources, machine configurations, workflows, or anything else whose state can be defined by a strictly ordered versioning scheme.